CRC: Fully General Model of Confidential Remote Computing: Conclusions Insights Gained

 \subsection{Lesson II: Algorithm status and physical location for security}

 One of the requirements of software-based side-channel attacks targeting the enclave software from an insecure operating system is having the enclave code (algorithm) publicly available for the attacker.
 Hiding the algorithms through dynamic code loaders at run-time can help reduce leakages from attacks.
-Nevertheless, keeping algorithms hidden is not sufficient by itself to fully avert side-channel attacks.
+Nevertheless, keeping algorithms hidden is not sufficient by itself to entirely avert side-channel attacks.
 The key point to somewhat mitigate attacks is that the algorithms must be hidden from the hardware owner.
 If a malicious admin or hardware owner has access to the enclave code, this can help them deploy sophisticated attacks more easily.
-Furthermore, if potentially malicious hardware and algorithm owners were to collude, they could develop covert channels through which to signal and leak the data.
-This could then invalidate the security guarantees provided by the underlying secure hardware.
-Therefore, enclave developers must be independent of the infrastructure providers.
-If a company or an entity claims to provide both enclave software and secure hardware resources, this may lead to high risk of data signalling due to clear collusion, even if the enclave code is presented to or attested by the data owners.
+Furthermore, if potentially malicious hardware and algorithm owners collude, they could develop covert channels to signal and leak the data.
+This collusion could then invalidate the security guarantees offered by the underlying secure hardware.
+Therefore, enclave developers must be independent of the infrastructure providers, why we say \emph{must be} independent is because the collusion would ruin the security as we discussed in Section~\ref{sec:tradeoffsCRC} and~\cite{kuccuk2019managing}.
+Suppose a company (or an entity) claims to provide both enclave software and secure hardware resources.
+In that case, this may lead to a high risk of data signalling due to explicit collusion, even if the enclave code is presented to or attested by the data owners.
 As a countermeasure, the whole system must be attested as designed with secure kernels, rather than attesting only the enclave code.
-Moving the physical trusted execution environment to the data providers environment and deploying physical network restrictions can help in terms of confidentiality, but a system setting thus modified can be difficult to scale.
+Moving the physical trusted execution environment to the data provider's environment and deploying physical network restrictions can help in terms of confidentiality; however, such a system setting would face the scalability challenges of multi-party computation solutions.
+This has been a major insight because when the \acrshort{tee}s were initially offered in commodity hardware, the researchers and manufacturers simply did not know enough to define the right threat model.